endx-star/YAYA-Wallet-Transaction-Dashboard/README.md

      - `search(query, page)` → POST `/api/en/transaction/search` with `{ query }`
    - `TransactionsController` exposes our simplified endpoints:
      - `GET /api/transactions?p=1&q=...` → search when `q` present, else list
-   - Normalize the response shape and add `direction` (incoming/outgoing) when the caller provides `account`.
+   - Normalize the response shape and add `direction` (incoming/outgoing) when the caller provides `account` or I provide a defualt account on the page loads at first see it more in ## 🖥️ How the Dashboard Works (User Experience) section.

 4. **Design UI (frontend)**